 - Anti-inflammatory (appears to have a direct effect in suppressing inflammation and repairing tissue, and it may also contribute by inhibiting harmful intestinal microorganisms that cause chronic inflammation.)

-- Anti-microbial/Infection Fighting (the medium-chain fatty acids and monoglycerides found in coconut oil are the same as those in human mother's milk, and they have extraordinary antimicrobial properties.
+- Anti-microbial/Infection Fighting (the medium-chain fatty acids and monoglycerides found in coconut oil are the same as those in human mother’s milk, and they have extraordinary antimicrobial properties.
 By disrupting the lipid structures of microbes, they inactivate them.
 About half of coconut oil consists of lauric acid.
-Lauric acid, its metabolite monolaurin and other fatty acids in coconut oil are known to protect against infection from bacteria, viruses, yeast, fungi and parasites.
+Lauric acid, its metabolite monolaurin and other fatty acids in this oil are known to protect against infection from bacteria, viruses, yeast, fungi and parasites.
 While not having any negative effect on beneficial gut bacteria, coconut oil inactivates undesirable microbes.)

 - An Antioxidant (protects against free-radical formation and damage)

 - Anti-parasitic (fights to rid the body of tapeworms, lice and other parasites)

 - Anti-protozoa (attacks giardia, a common protozoan infection of the gut)